 In some areas, ticks are very common.
 If your cat goes outside, it's helpful to keep essential tick-removal supplies on hand, including sharp-nosed tweezers, a small jar of rubbing alcohol, and a disinfectant.
-To minimize any chance of hurting your pet, having a partner to help hold him can help a great deal.
+To minimize any chance of hurting your pet (or getting scratched yourself), ask a partner to help with restraint.

 Once you have your supplies and helper in place, follow these steps:

 - Use your fingers to part the hair and expose the tick as much as possible.
 Using the tweezers, grasp the tick where it enters the skin.
-Do not grab the tick by the body; if you do, you can break the tick in half, leaving its head embedded in the skin, where it can still transmit infectious disease.
+Do not grab the tick by the body; if you do, you can break the tick in half, leaving its head embedded in the skin, where it can still transmit disease.

 - Pull the tweezers steadily and firmly outward, without twisting or jerking.
 A smooth upward motion will ensure the tick comes out whole, without breaking apart.

 - Place the tick in the jar of alcohol to kill it.

-- Swab the cat's skin around the bite wound with a disinfectant such as rubbing alcohol, hydrogen peroxide, or iodine.
+- Swab the cat's skin around the bite wound with a disinfectant such as rubbing alcohol or iodine.